 Seven Common Problems with Performance Management

 Organizational performance management systems are the best way to measure and manage employee performance.
-However, not all businesses have performance management systems that either work well or deliver optimal value to the company.
+However, not all businesses have performance management software that either work well or delivers optimal value to the company.
 Here are seven common issues with performance management systems to focus on:

-Addressing these issues can not only lead to improved employee performance but can also result in enhanced organizational performance.
+Addressing these issues can not only lead to improved manager and employee performance but can also result in enhanced organizational performance.
 But, how do companies address these challenges?

 The Road to Better Performance Management